-- Please refer to the Tuition (subject to change) and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance.
+- Please refer to the Tuition and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance.

-- Books and supplies (subject to change) are approximately \$1,000 for the first year and \$1,200 for the second year. - Approximately \$600 to \$800 for a laptop that meets the minimum hardware requirements and operating system for this program. - Students are required to participate in a tourism seminar in the first or second semester which will cost approximately \$75 and gives the student an experiential introduction to the tourism industry.
+- Books and supplies are approximately \$1,000 for the First year and \$1,200 for the Second year. - Approximately \$600 to \$800 for a laptop that meets the minimum hardware requirements and operating system for this program. - Students are required to participate in a tourism seminar in the first or second semester which will cost approximately \$75 and gives the student an experiential introduction to the tourism industry.